fmacpro/horseman-article-parser/README.md

 }
 ```

-If you want to enable lighthouse anaysis pass the following
+If you want to enable lighthouse analysis pass the following

 ```
 var options = {